Rajeev-Pandit/NLP---Building-Chatbots-with-Rasa/README.md

 A short description of this Rasa Chatbot study is provided in file 'ReadMeText'.

 Problem statement:
 Here the main objective is to build a conversational bot (chatbot) which can help users quickly discover restaurants across several Indian cities, also at the end to provide a good restaurant discovery experience.
+Mainly three things have been accomplished in this project - NLU training, Build actions for the bot (Zomato API used here), creating more stories.

-One of the formats of the chat with user, this chatboat provides is as following:
+One of the formats of the chat with user, this chatbot provides is as following:

 User: Hi
 Bot: Hi there!
 How may I help you?